Greek churches open on Epiphany feast despite tight lockdown

 In the end, both sides appeared to draw back from open conflict.
 Prime Minister Kyriakos Mitsotakis and Archbishop of Athens Ieronymos met Tuesday during the swearing-in ceremony of the new ministers appointed in Monday’s Cabinet reshuffle and are said to have discussed the issue.
 Police were present outside churches Wednesday, but were told by their superiors to be discreet and limit themselves to “suggestions.”

 In the northern city of Thessaloniki, where there is a stronger presence of religious zealots, some called for the blessing of the waters at sea, near the city’s iconic White Tower.
 Police and coast guard forces are spread across the city’s waterfront to prevent the event from taking place.
-At least three people have been detained so far.
+One person was arrested and nine detained.

 Greece has tightened its lockdown until Jan.
 11 to allow schools to reopen on that date.
 Retail shops and hairdressers that were open for the holidays were shut down and churches were supposed to close, as well.

-Thanassis Stavrakis in Athens, and Costas Kantouris in Thessaloniki, contributed to this report.
+Associated Press journalsits Thanassis Stavrakis in Athens and Costas Kantouris in Thessaloniki contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.